laradock/laradock/README.md

 <a name="Edit-a-Docker-Image"></a>
 ### Edit a Docker Image

-1 - Find the `dockerfile` of the image you want to edit,
+1 - Find the `Dockerfile` of the image you want to edit,
 <br>
 example for `mysql` it will be `mysql/Dockerfile`.